OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/basic_concepts/Using_WebDAV.md

 # Using WebDAV

-WebDAV means "Web-based Distributed Authoring and Versioning;" it is an open standard to transfer files online.
+WebDAV means "Web-based Distributed Authoring and Versioning"; it is an open standard to transfer files online.
 OpenOlat supports this protocol and thus helps you to easily transfer files from your computer to OpenOlat folders.